rodruizronald/hp48-infrarred-decoder/README.md

 ## Software

 * Atmel Studio 6.0 - Integrated Development Platform for developing and debugging AVR microcontrollers.
-* Eagle PCB Design - PCB layout and schematic design software
+* Eagle PCB Design - PCB layout and schematic design software.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.